Interior House Painting Costs Guide

 How Much Does It Cost To Paint a House Interior?

-In addition to home size, other major cost factors involve the height of your rooms, and ease of access.
-For example, painting interior stairways with higher ceilings or rooms with lofted ceilings can increase the price by 20% – 40%.
+In addition to home size, other major cost factors involve the height of your rooms and ease of access.
+For example, higher ceilings or rooms with lofted ceilings can increase the price by 20% – 40%.

 Cost to Paint Interiors By Square Footage

-The costs per square foot to paint an interior home is determined by the size of the home.
-Moreover, the general layout of a house can make an impact on average pricing and room sizes.
+The cost per square foot to paint an interior home is determined by the size of the home.
+Moreover, the general house layout can make an impact on average pricing and room sizes.

-Last but not least, interior painting costs can vary across different regions in the United States as pricing is often determined by local labor and material rates.
+Last but not least, interior painting costs can vary across different regions in the United States.
+This is because pricing is often determined by local labor and material rates.
+For example, the cost to hire a home painter in Dallas is around 6% less than in Chicago.
 Accordingly, your total cost to paint can increase or decrease the cost by 40% in some cases.

 The Cost of Painting The Interior Myself